-Societa Nazionale Metanodotti GTA (SNAM GTA)
+Societa Nazionale Metanodotti GTA ("SNAM GTA")

 AGSC is a party to SNAM GTA with annual reserved capacity as defined in the contract.
-The start date (as well as physical commercial deliveries of natural gas) was 31 December 2020.
+The start date (as well as the commencement of physical commercial deliveries of natural gas) was 31 December 2020.